HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 ## Introduction

-WebAssembly is no longer just a "web" technology; it has evolved into a high-performance, universal bytecode format.
+WebAssembly (Wasm) is no longer just a "web" technology; it has evolved into a high-performance, universal bytecode format.
 Officially <a hreflang="en" href="https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/">a W3C standard since 2019</a>, the ecosystem reached a major milestone with the release of <a hreflang="en" href="https://webassembly.github.io/spec/core/">Wasm Version 3.0 in December 2025</a>, marking significant growth in both browser-based and standalone environments.

-### The mission

-To provide a secure-by-default foundation for running code across any infrastructure—from cloud and edge computing to blockchain and IoT devices.
-Supported by industry leaders like Google, Microsoft, Fastly, and Intel, Wasm is redefining software portability.

-### The ecosystem at a glance

-WebAssembly is managed largely by the Bytecode Alliance and CNCF, the ecosystem consists of:

-- **Runtimes**: High-performance engines like _Wasmtime_ (server-side) and _WasmEdge_ (cloud-native/edge), alongside native integration in all major browsers.
-- **WASI (WebAssembly System Interface)**: A standardized API (akin to POSIX) that allows modules to securely interact with filesystems and networks.
-- **Component Model**: An emerging standard enabling different languages to interoperate within a single modular application.
-- **Toolchains**: Mature compilers like _Emscripten_ and cargo-component that bridge high-level source code to Wasm bytecode.

-In essence, Wasm is moving beyond the browser to provide a secure, high-performance, and portable universal runtime for modern computing.
+WebAssembly has evolved from a web-centric optimization tool into a high-performance, universal bytecode format.
+Officially <a hreflang="en" href="https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/">a W3C standard since 2019</a>, the ecosystem reached a technical turning point with the release of <a hreflang="en" href="https://webassembly.github.io/spec/core/">Wasm Version 3.0 in December 2025</a>.
+This version standardizes several <a hreflang="en" href="https://webassembly.github.io/spec/core/">advanced features</a> — such as Garbage Collection, 64-bit address space, and Multiple Memories — allowing high-level languages like Java, Kotlin, and Dart to run natively and efficiently in both browser and standalone environments.

 ## Methodology

-We follow [the same methodology from the 2021 Web Almanac](../2021/webassembly#methodology), which is the first edition that included WebAssembly.
-WebAssembly is compiled into bytecode and distributed as binary format.
-The findings here infer the source language used in the modules.
-The accuracy of that analysis is covered in more detail in the respective sections.

-### Limitations

-- **Data Acquisition & Retrieval** Our analysis relies on the almanac-wasm tool to fetch WASM binaries using parameters from the initial HTTP Archive crawl.
-However, retrieval depends on third-party server availability; 404/403 errors or resource updates since the initial crawl may occur.
-We assume the retrieved file is identical to the one present during the original recording.

-- **Source Language Identification** To identify source languages, we utilize the <a hreflang="en" href="https://github.com/WebAssembly/wabt">WebAssembly Binary Toolkit (`wasm2wat`)</a> (see [the also MDN guide](https://developer.mozilla.org/docs/WebAssembly/Guides/Text_format_to_Wasm)) and Rust-based parsers to analyze imports, exports, and custom sections for compiler metadata and language fingerprints.

-  - **Limitations**: This is not a definitive approach.
-"Stripped" binaries (using tools like *wasm-strip*) or obfuscated code remove the debug info and metadata required for identification.
-  - **Example**: Compilers like TinyGo generate unique structures and WASI imports that often diverge from standard *go_exec.js* patterns, resulting in these binaries being classified as "Unknown".

-### Feature detection constraints

-- **No Runtime Check:** WebAssembly lacks a built-in instruction for modules to detect host features from within the sandbox; detection is handled by the host environment (for exmaple, JavaScript or Wasmtime).
-- **Compile-time Dependency:** Advanced features like SIMD or Threads are enabled via compiler flags.
-If the host environment does not support these specific features at instantiation, the binary will fail to load.
+We follow the same methodology from [the 2021 Web Almanac](../2021/webassembly#methodology), where WebAssembly was introduced for the first time.

+**Data Collection:** This chapter relies on this dataset provided by HTTP Archive Juli 2025 crawl data which is hosted on Google BigQuery. to identify WebAssembly modules by matching the `Content-Type` (`application/wasm`) and the `.wasm` file extension.
+Using this method, we identified 233,857 Wasm modules on desktop and 255,060 on mobile.

+**Analysis:** In addition to the HTTP Archive dataset, we use the <a hreflang="en" href="#">almanac-wasm</a> tool to download and validate the WebAssembly modules identified from the HTTP Archive for local analysis.
+This tool extracts metadata from these downloaded files, allowing us to identify programming languages, libraries, and specific features used within the Wasm modules.

+**Limitations:** Our tool `àlmanac-wasm` focuses on static analysis of Wasm modules and does not execute them.
+Therefore, we cannot capture dynamic behaviors or runtime features that may be present during actual execution in a browser or standalone environment.
+Additionally, some Wasm modules may be obfuscated or minified, which can limit our ability to accurately identify their characteristics.

 ## WebAssembly usage